rtm516/GeyserMC-wiki/Supported-Hosting-Providers.md

 * [WinterNode](https://winternode.com) (Use the same port as your Java server for the Bedrock port in your config and connect with that port, request an additional port, or buy a dedicated IP address)
 * [Witherhosting](https://witherhosting.com/) (Use the same port as your Java server for the Bedrock port in your config and connect with that port)
 * [ZapHosting](https://zap-hosting.com/en/) (Use the same port as your Java server for the Bedrock port in your config and connect with that port, request an additional port, or buy a dedicated IP address)
+* [NiCraft](https://www.ni-host.com/) (Use the same port as your Java server for the Bedrock port in your config and connect with that port)

 ## Does not support Geyser
 * [Hicoria](https://hicoria.com/en/) (Only way to run Geyser is to buy VPS or "MC Ultimate" (thats VPS with easier way to run .jars) and run standalone version there.)